First Timer’s Guide to Using AirbnbTravel Planning

 Airbnb is truly not as intimidating as it can seem from the outside looking in–we have met some remarkable people through this community, and gained access to neighborhoods, markets, restaurants, hikes, museums, and all kinds of other attractions that we would never have discovered without a local host to point us in the right direction.

-If you want to give using Airbnb a try but are on the fence, here’s my advice: just give it a chance.
+If you want to give using Airbnb a try for the first time but are on the fence, here’s my advice: just give it a chance.

-If you’re ready to make the leap, click HERE for a $30 Airbnb credit toward your first stay.
+If you’re ready to make the leap to using Airbnb for the first time, click HERE for a $30 Airbnb credit toward your first stay.